-If you do end up splitting pills, ALWAYS review the new pill strength and new instructions with your doctor, nurse, or pharmacist to make sure you are getting the right amount of medicine.
+If you split pills, ALWAYS review the new pill strength and new instructions with your doctor, nurse, or pharmacist to make sure you are getting the right amount of medicine.

 MAKE THE MOST OF YOUR INSURANCE

-If you have insurance, there are lots of things you can do to get the most out of your coverage.
-First, take the time to learn about your prescription drug coverage so that you can avoid expensive surprises.
-If you are eligible for Medicare Part D prescription coverage, there are ways to save money with that coverage, too.
+Take the time to learn about your prescription drug coverage to avoid expensive prescriptions.
+If you are eligible for Medicare Part D prescription coverage, there are ways to save money with that coverage too.
 (See 'What if I am eligible for Medicare Part D prescription coverage?' below.)

 Should I use the mail-order option? — If you have prescription drug coverage, most plans offer a mail-order option.
-This option will save you money on medicines you take for three months or longer.
-Mail-order is a good idea only after you know for sure that you will be taking a given medicine at a specific dose for at least three months.
-If you are still changing doses or are not sure if a medicine is going to work for you, you should not buy a three-month supply.
-If you do and you end up switching to a different medicine or a different dose, you might waste some of the medicine you got.
+This option will often save you money on medicines you take for three months or longer.
+Mail order is a good idea only after you know for sure that you will be taking a given medicine at a specific dose for at least three months.

 What if I am eligible for Medicare Part D prescription coverage? — If you are eligible for Medicare, you can also enroll in a Medicare Part D prescription plan.
 There can be as many as 50 different Medicare Part D plans to choose from in your state, and each plan can offer a number of options that can be confusing.

-- How much you have to pay up front before the plan starts paying (called the deductible)
+●How much you pay up-front before the plan starts paying (called the deductible).

 MAKE SURE YOU NEED ALL THE MEDICINES YOU ARE ON